Catherine Grand

 Catherine Noël de Talleyrand-Périgord (née Worlée; 21 November 1761 (Note: Sources variously report her date of birth as 21 November 1761 or 1762; the 1761 date reported by Busteed (1908) p.
 231 is used in this article.) - 10 December 1835) was a French courtesan and noblewoman.
-Born in India as the daughter of an officer of the French East India Company, she married George Grand, an officer of the English East India Company.
-She had a scandalous liaison with Bengal councillor Philip Francis in Calcutta.
+Born in India as the daughter of a French Indies Company official, she married George Grand, a clerk of the British East India Company.
+She had a liaison with Bengal councillor Philip Francis in Calcutta.

 In 1782, she relocated to Paris, where she was known as Madame Grand and became a popular courtesan having relationships with several powerful men.
 She became the mistress and later the wife of French diplomat Charles Maurice de Talleyrand-Périgord, the first Prime Minister of France.
 Catherine was known for her exceptional beauty, which was captured in her 1783 portrait by Élisabeth Vigée Le Brun.
 She was Princess of Benevent by marriage from 1806 until her death.

 Early life in India

 Family and parentage

-Catherine Noël Worlée (also spelled Werlée) was born in the town of Tranquebar, India, in 1761 or 1762, then under Danish control.
+Catherine Noël Worlée (also spelled Werlée) was born in the town of Tranquebar, Danish India, in 1761 or 1762.
 She had both French and Danish heritage.
-Both her parents were French Catholics: her father Pierre Werlée was a French colonial official stationed at nearby Pondicherry, and her mother was Laurence Alleigne, daughter of a colonial armourer.
+Both her parents were French Catholics: her father Pierre Werlée was a colonial official of the French Indies Company stationed at nearby Pondicherry, and her mother was Laurence Alleigne, daughter of a French armourer in India.
 Laurence was Pierre's second wife: in 1744, at the age of 23, he had married Marguerite da Silva, who was aged 14.
 Marguerite died after having borne him four children, Catherine's half-siblings.

-At the time of Catherine's birth, her father was held as a prisoner of the Third Carnatic War between France and Britain; Catherine's family had escaped to Tranquebar when Pondicherry was sieged by the British in 1760.
+At the time of Catherine's birth, her father was a British prisoner of war who had been captured during the Third Carnatic War; Catherine's family had fled to Tranquebar when British forces besieged Pondicherry in 1760.
 After his release the family settled in Chandernagore, a town in French India near Calcutta.
-She had a basic private education – taught to read and write by her mother – but she excelled at art, dance, and etiquette.
+She had a basic private education and was taught to read and write by her mother but excelled at art, dance, and etiquette.
 Her brother, Jean Xavier, was born on 20 September 1766.